daniel-huss/migratedb/documentation/usage/api/hooks.md

 ### Java-based migrations as Spring Beans

-By default Java-based migrations discovered through classpath scanning and instantiated by MigrateDB.
+By default, Java-based migrations discovered through classpath scanning and instantiated by MigrateDB.
 In a dependency injection container it is sometimes useful to let the container instantiate the class and wire up its dependencies for you.